jdenly/aikidoaustralia/content/_index.md

 author: "Sydney Aikikai" # use capitalize
 description: "Aikido club on Sydney's Northern Beaches."
 ---
-> We are a Covid Safe Business – [please check our plan before training](/covid-safe)

 We are a friendly Aikido Club located on Sydney’s Northern Beaches.
 New members are always welcome and encouraged to join us.

 Beginners are introduced slowly to Aikido in a friendly manner with an instructor or other senior people on the mat spending time with basics.
 Students are then introduced to participating with others in training.
 A good foundation begins with attention to basics.